 - Standard, private paying arrangements, where you pay our fees and any expenses we incur on your behalf as the case progresses, on the basis of estimates or fixed fees, agreed with you in advance

 - Conditional Fee Agreements (CFAs) where our fees are discounted in full or in part as the case proceeds.
-If the case is won, you pay us the amount of the reduction applied, plus a success fee.
-If the case is lost, you do not have to pay the discount applied to our fees, or any success fee.
-You would still need to pay any expenses we incur on your behalf under a CFA whether or not the case is successful
+If the case is won, you then also pay us the amount of the reduction applied, plus a success fee.
+If the case is lost, you do not have to pay the discount applied to our fees, or any success fee; your liability for our fees is limited to what you have paid (if anything) along the way.
+You would still need to pay any expenses we incur on your behalf under a CFA, though, whether or not the case is successful

 - After the event insurance (ATE Insurance), which protects you against the risk of having to pay your opponent’s legal costs if your claim is unsuccessful.
 Many ATE Insurance policies also include cover to reimburse you for any expenses you have incurred if the case is lost.
 ATE Insurance can sit alongside a CFA to significantly reduce the overall cost and risk of pursuing a claim.
 Some insurers will agree to defer all or part of the policy premium until the conclusion of the case, but the premiums can be expensive

 - Third party funding schemes, where a professional funder will finance some or all of your fees and all of your expenses, including the cost of ATE Insurance, in exchange for a proportion of the recovery made.
 This type of scheme is only suitable if you are bringing a claim for financial compensation.
 We have partnered with Augusta Ventures (“Augusta”) to provide a virtually risk free litigation funding solution for our clients.
 For more information please scroll down